AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

 * Invoke :toolname:`GNATprove` on your sources, using **mode** switch to select analysis
 * Modes determine the proofs :toolname:`GNATprove` attempts
 * Thus modes determine what is accepted/rejected
-* Rejection is indicated by error messages
+* Rejection is indicated by check messages

    - Messages starting with **low** or **medium** or **high**

-* By default, absence of error messages |rightarrow| success
+* By default, absence of check messages |rightarrow| success

    - Analysis is sound: guaranteed no mode-specific error in code analyzed

-* If rejected, change the code: fix or justify (if can)
+* If rejected, change the code: fix or justify (if possible)

 ---------------------------------
 What Is Verified In "flow" Mode